tjparnell/biotoolbox/docs/MacOSNotes.md

 adapater (maybe 20-30 seconds instead of 1), and excruciatingly long [Bio::DB::SeqFeature::Store](https://metacpan.org/pod/Bio::DB::SeqFeature::Store) database builds (possibly days or weeks, I give up).

+## Bio-DB-HTS installs

+The current version of Bio-DB-HTS (2.11) does not install on macOS Mojave (10.14) with HTSlib v1.9.
+It fails with test 05vcf.
+Unless you need VCF functionality, you can safely force install the module, as BioToolBox currently doesn't use that module.